asicsdigital/terraform-aws-consul-cluster/README.md

 - `oauth2_proxy_provider` - OAuth provider defaults to github
 - `oauth2_proxy_github_team` - list of teams that should have access defaults to empty list (allow all)
 - `service_minimum_healthy_percent` - The minimum healthy percent represents a lower limit on the number of your service's tasks that must remain in the RUNNING state during a deployment
-- `alb_deregistration_delay` - The amount time for Elastic Load Balancing to wait before changing the state of a deregistering target from draining to unused.
+- `lb_deregistration_delay` - The amount time for Elastic Load Balancing to wait before changing the state of a deregistering target from draining to unused.
 The range is 0-3600 seconds.
 The default value is 300 seconds.

 Usage
 -----